Salmon

 , which is essentially the SRR_Acc_List.txt

-that we generated before.
+that we generated .